 Ella Tait is a New Zealand-born copywriter with a passion for broadcasting and Stevie Nicks.
 Arriving at Hospital Radio in 2021, Ella became our admin/website guru when Chairman Keith Jolley saw she was rather good with WordPress.
-One of these days we’ll let her have a crack at presenting.
-Until then she’s our resident tech whizz and website expert.
+She’s our resident tech whizz and website expert.
 Ella also presents Yeah Nah every Wednesday from 7 pm till 8 pm.

 Ella grew up listening to her mother’s cassette tapes.
 Paul Simon’s Graceland always reminds her of road trips in the back of the family’s antique Ford Laser.
 Her current favourites are Fleetwood Mac and Tom Petty.
 She comes into Hospital Radio Plymouth every Thursday night, but you’ll usually find her singing along to the Eagles as she roars down the A38 on her way to work.
 It appears Ella may have been born thirty years too late but we love her anyway.

 From Mumbai to Melbourne: How did Ella arrive at Hospital Radio Plymouth?

 Since graduating from university, the longest Ella Tait has lived in one place was the year she spent in her beloved Melbourne.
 Before coming to HRP Ella was an avid traveller.
 She was spending her time ‘continent hopping’ between Asia, Europe and Latin America.
 The pandemic hasn’t stopped Ella from talking about her backpacking exploits any chance she gets.
 She found herself in Devon after her Scottish partner got a job in Plymouth.
 After deciding to study journalism via distance learning, Ella found herself with the quirky characters at HRP.
 What started as mere work experience has grown into a passion for radio and the work we do here.